CollectiveAccessProject/HINTImageViewer/README.md

 ---------------
 Annotations are stored and loaded separately from the image.
 They may be stored by any means and in any format, but typically they are serialized in a database.
 Data for an annotation consists of an identifier, some text and metadata, and a series of *size-relative* coordinates and dimensions.

 A size-relative coordinate represents the distance to the X or Y origin as the percentage of image width or height.
+The origin is taken to be the upper left-hand corner of the image.
 Ex.
 For X coordinates, 0 would indicate the X origin, 100 the extreme right side of the image and 33.33333 a point one-third of the way across the image.
 Similarly a size-relative dimension represents a fraction of the width or height of the image.

 The set of coordinates varies by type of annotation.
 Currently there are four types:

 * *Point* The simplest type of annotation, applying to a specific point location.
 Requires X and Y coordinates for annotation location and text box placement, as well as text box width and height.
 * *Rectangle* A rectangular region.
 Requires X and Y coordinates for annotation location and text box placement, as well as annotation and text box width and height.
-* *Polygon* An arbitrary closed path passing throught any number of points.
+* *Polygon* An arbitrary closed path passing through any number of points.
 Requires a list of X and Y coordinates defining the annotation region, X and Y coordinates for text box placement, and text box width and height.
 * *Measurement* A line segment that represents a measured distance.
-Requires two X and Y points for annotation location, an X and Y location for text box placement, as well as text box width and height.
+Requires two X and Y points for segment location, an X and Y location for text box placement, as well as text box width and height.

 The viewer interacts with a server to load annotation data on start up and to record  changes to annotations over time.
-The viewer loads the initial state of an image's annotation from the URL specified by the *annotationLoadUrl* option.
+The viewer loads the initial state of an image's annotations from the URL specified by the *annotationLoadUrl* option.
 The response should be a JSON list containing as many objects as there are annotations.
 Each object should contain the following keys:

 * *annotation_id* A unique identifier for the annotation.
 This should be generated in the server-side database.
-* *x* the horizontal location of the annotation in size-relative coordinates
+* *x* the horizontal location of the annotation in size-relative coordinates.
-* *y* the vertical location of the annotation in size-relative coordinates
+* *y* the vertical location of the annotation in size-relative coordinates.
-* *w* the size-relative width of the annotation
+* *w* the size-relative width of the annotation.
-* *h* the size-relative height of the annotation
+* *h* the size-relative height of the annotation.
-* *tx* the horizontal location of the text box in size-relative coordinates
+* *tx* the horizontal location of the text box in size-relative coordinates.
-* *ty* the vertical location of the text box in size-relative coordinates
+* *ty* the vertical location of the text box in size-relative coordinates.
-* *tw* the size-relative width of the text box
+* *tw* the size-relative width of the text box.
-* *th* the size-relative height of the text box
+* *th* the size-relative height of the text box.
-* *points* A list of size-relative X/Y coordinates defining a polygon or measurement line
+* *points* A list of size-relative X/Y coordinates defining a polygon or measurement line.
-* *label* Text to display in annotation text box
+* *label* Text to display in annotation text box.
-* *type* Annotation type, one of *point*, *rect*, *polygon*, *measurement*
+* *type* Annotation type, one of *point*, *rect*, *polygon*, *measurement*.
-* *locked* Indicates if annotation is locked to prevent changes; 0=not locked, 1=locked
+* *locked* Indicates if annotation is locked to prevent changes; 0=not locked, 1=locked.
-* *key* Annotation color key
+* *key* Annotation color key.

 When saving changes to image annotations, the viewer will contact the server using the *annotationSaveUrl* with a JSON-format data object.
 The object has the following keys: